 FODMAPs are a group of small chain carbohydrates, or natural sugars, that can be difficult for many people to digest.
 If you have IBS, FODMAPs may be causing your symptoms.
 A diet limiting high FODMAP food sources – fructose, lactose, fructans/GOS, and polyols – is proven to keep symptoms in check.

 FODMAP stands for:

 HOW DO FODMAPs WORK?

 There are two ways FODMAPs cause stomach distress: First, when FODMAPs pass into the colon, they are fermented, creating gas.
-Second, FODMAPs are also osmotic, meaning they pull water into the intestinal tract.
-Water and gas build up in your gut to cause bloating, cramps, and diarrhea or constipation.
+Second, FODMAPs are also osmotic, pulling water into the intestinal tract.
+Water and gas build up in your gut to cause bloating, cramps, diarrhea, or constipation.
 Sound familiar?
 Fortunately, the low FODMAP diet helps prevent symptoms in up to 75% of people with IBS.

 This cheat sheet will help you on your low FODMAP journey, but read carefully!
 There are lots of hard-to-detect ingredients and additives that are high in FODMAPs.
-And some foods are only acceptable up to certain quantities!
+And some foods are only accepted up to certain quantities!